-“We immediately raised the reporter’s comments to the highest levels of the New York Times since they directly violated the paper’s handbook on ethical journalism, and while we exchanged emails and had a meaningful discussion, the editors took no action.
+“We immediately raised the reporter’s comments to the highest levels of the New York Times since they directly violated the paper’s handbook on ethical journalism, and while we exchanged emails and had a meaningful discussion, the copy editing team took no action.
 Deleting tweets doesn’t delete inherent bias.”

 When journalists delete tweets, they often publish an explanation for the deletion.
 But no such tweet appears to have been sent from Tabuchi to her more than 126,000 followers.
 Her current Twitter timeline only goes back to September 21, indicating she’s deleted her previous posts.